etherFAX Ending Support for TLS 1.0

 How can customers avoid a service disruption?

 The action required by your organization will depend on the method by which the etherFAX services are accessed and from what OS version they are being accessed from.
-Customers utilizing a fax server application should contact their reseller for more details on any required changes or updates.
+Customers utilizing IP fax or a fax server application should contact their reseller for more details on any required changes or updates.
 Resellers, Partners, and ISV’s have been made aware of this change in advance and many already have an update to address this or are currently working on one if it is required.

 etherFAX has made available a test tool which can validate your Windows server(s) for their ability to connect over the various TLS protocols.
 This tool can only tell you whether your system is capable of properly making connections post-TLS-1.0, using .NET applications.
 If your faxing application is hardcoded to use legacy protocols, not based on .NET 4.0 or higher, OR based on .NET but not utilizing .NET’s connection methods, we cannot determine whether it will connect to etherFAX endpoints after July 8th, and this should be discussed with the developer or software vendor for further information.
 You can download the tool here: TLSTester